Jambo, friends! Come along with me (Maggie), and see what my experience was like along with a few of the other KtP writers and Kenny!

 We arrived a little before 8:00 a.m., which was when the park opened.
 The first thing guests will see after entering is the temperature screening.

-In Animal Kingdom, they use the new Evolv Express Scanners.
-I loved these scanners.
+All of the theme parks and Disney Springs use the new Evolv Express Scanners.
+I love these scanners!
 All you have to do is walk straight through!
 There is no need to empty your pockets, unzip bags, or be separated from your party.

 Safety Measures and Social Distancing